AndrewNguyen-05/plantuml/Readme.md

-# SE Survival diagram list
+# PlantUML Diagram

-## This is the repository contain multiple diagram for project: "Project Management System (Project1 & 2).
+## This is the repository create multiple types of diagrams using PlantUML

 Draw using plantuml